akeneo/pim-helpcenter/content/md/imports-exports/tailored-export.md

 1. Once you've added a source, different options are available depending on the attribute you selected.
 Most of the time, if your attribute has a value per locale or per channel, you may have to select from which channel and/or from which locale you want the data to be exported.
 But for some attributes, more options are available.
 For instance, you can choose between exporting the code or the label of the attribute option, and which separator (comma, semi-colon, pipe) you want, when applicable.
 ![Add a source](../img/TailoredExport_Add-source.gif)
 1. Once you're done, click on `Save` in the top right corner.
-1. You can now launch your export profile by cliking on `Export`.
+1. You can now launch your export profile by clicking on `Export`.

 ::: warning
 Limitations have been set for each Tailored Export profile: